 - Benefits website – host all materials in one place

 Have an annual plan in place with specific initiatives and touch points throughout the year leading up to your open enrollment period.
-Also, follow up with a benefits satisfaction survey to gather employee feedback on areas of improvement for the upcoming year.
+And don’t forget about your remote employees—it’s important to proactively educate and engage this group to the same degree you educate and engage on-site or in-house workers.
+Finally, follow up with a benefits satisfaction survey to gather employee feedback on areas of improvement for the upcoming year.

 PPOs and HMOs and HDHPs – oh my!
 Benefits are complex and constantly changing, and questions about insurance jargon and plan options are common.
 Do you find yourself answering the same questions year after year?
 If so, an educational video library could solve all of your problems (well, some of them, anyway).